Currency:

 Why?

-Because the page is constantly being loaded from the cache.
+Because the page is constantly loaded from the cache.
 Using Ctrl+F5 or Ctrl+R results in a full refresh i.e. clearing the cache.
 This ensures that we always have an up-to-date version of the site.

 Server response codes - status 403